England | Scotland | Wales | Northern Ireland | Ireland

 You will be asked to complete a registration form for each person registering with the Practice.
 In addition, all patients will be asked to complete a new patient questionnaire and attend a screening medical appointment with the Practice Nurse.
 This enables us to provide medical care in the interim period, whilst your medical records are transferred from your old Practice to new.

-When submitting the completed registration form you will also be asked to provide a form of ID and address.
+When submitting the completed registration form you will also be asked if possible to provide a form of ID and address.

 If you move to an address outside of the Practice area you will require to register with a new local Practice as soon as you move.
 We can provide information regarding how to find a new Practice.

-Patients are registered with the Practice, not with an individual GP.
-For administrative reasons your medical card will be issued in the name of one of the doctors; you can at any time express a preference for a particular doctor, for either or all of your medical needs or on a case by case basis.
+Patients are registered with the Practice, not with an individual GP; you can at any time express a preference for a particular doctor, for either or all of your medical needs or on a case by case basis.
 However, not all of the doctors based within the Practice provide all services , furthermore specific requested doctors may not be immediately available.

 These fact sheets have been written to explain the role of UK health services, the National Health Service (NHS), to newly-arrived individuals seeking asylum.
 They cover issues such as the role of GPs, their function as gatekeepers to the health services, how to register and how to access emergency services.